KOL 2 - Blean

 Please approach via Church Hill, not Staplestreet Road, and follow the Signs/O Kite markers through the orchards to the car park.

 We will be using the overflow car park.
 No parking wardens will be on duty; please park responsibly and allow sufficient distance between cars.
+Please take care when exiting the car to ensure you maintain social distancing between other car park users.

 The event tent will not be in the parking area, but will be in the woods next to the Start and Finish.
 Please leave the car park ready to race and follow the taped route to the start (approx 15-20 mins walk).
 Click here for route.